diegobonilla98/LipReading-with-3D-Face-Keypoints-and-Cross-Attention-Adapters/README.md

 This project trains a language model to lip‑read by conditioning on dense 3D facial keypoints extracted from video.
 Dense landmarks are produced with MediaPipe Face Mesh, normalized/frontalized, then encoded into a compact set of conditioning tokens that are injected into a frozen Causal LM via zero‑init gated cross‑attention adapters.

 The pipeline is dataset‑agnostic (any talking‑head video with aligned transcripts works).
-The author used FFMTIMIT, but any similar corpus can be preprocessed into the required manifest format.
+I used FFMTIMIT, but any similar corpus can be preprocessed into the required manifest format.

 ### Highlights
 - **Dataset‑agnostic, MediaPipe‑based alignment and normalization** of ~478 3D face landmarks per frame